 Patat met — fries with mayonnaise.
 Easily the most popular, this is fries just with mayonnaise.
-They don’t even have to say the mayo part — just “fries with” and that’s all the fry-artist needs to know.
+They don’t even have to say the mayo part — just “fries with” and that’s all the fry artist needs to know.

 Stroopwafels are another famous Dutch treat a superthin wafer sandwiched with caramel is the traditional stroopwafel but you can also find them dipped in chocolate, marshmallows and sprinkles.

-Herring that famous of Dutch fish, served very simply raw with onions and mustard.
+Herring that famous Dutch fish, is served very simply raw with onions and mustard.
 Head to the Albert Cuyp Market (De Pijp) If you only visit one street market while you’re here, make it ‘the Cuyp’.

-Poffertjes are a little pancake, almost.
+Poffertjes are a little pancakes, almost.
 They are puffier and fluffier and sit in a pile coated with powdered sugar.
 They are a yeast-based type of pancake but made with buckwheat.
 They are usually served with butter and powdered sugar but you can add strawberries and whipped cream or syrup if you like.
 A decadent treat to be nibbled on when walking through one of the markets in Amsterdam.

 The street meat of Amsterdam is known as Frikandel.
 This skinless, deep-fried sausage combines chicken, pork, and beef and is eaten either on a roll or simply sliced and served with any of the sauces the vendor may have from Ketchup and onions to mayo.